ethancecchetti/nsf-grfp-tex/README.md

 # nsf-grfp-tex
 A formatting class and skeleton for NSF GRFP essays.

+**Warning:** Please check that this formatting matches the current requirements for the NSF GRFP.
+They may have changed since the last time this class was updated.
+(If they have, feel free to file an issue or pull request!)

 As of Fall 2020, The NSF GRFP guidelines require 11pt font, one inch margins.
 The .tex class and skeleton will provide that automatically and compress several other space-consuming areas like the title and bibliography.